-- 1. The property consequences of a registered partnership for a legal relationship between a partner and a third party are governed by the law of the State where the partnership was registered in accordance with Article 15. - 2.
-However, the law of a Member State may provide that the law applicable may not be relied on by a partner in dealings with a third party if one or other of the partners or the third party has their habitual residence in the territory of that Member State and the conditions of disclosure or registration provided for in the law of that State are not satisfied, unless the third party was aware of or ought to have been aware of the law applicable to the property consequences of the registered partnership. - 3.
-The law of the Member State in which immovable property is located may provide for a similar rule to that laid down in paragraph 2 in respect of the legal relationship between a partner and a third party in respect of that property.
+- 1. The effects of the matrimonial property regime on a legal relationship between a spouse and a third party are governed by the law applicable to matrimonial property regimes under the terms of this Regulation. - 2.
+However, the law of a Member State may provide that the law applicable to the matrimonial property regime may not be relied on by a spouse in dealings with a third party if one or other has their habitual residence in the territory of that Member State and the conditions of disclosure or registration provided for in the law of that State are not satisfied, unless the third party was aware of or ought to have been aware of the law applicable to the matrimonial property regime. - 3.
+The law of the Member State in which immovable property is located may provide for a similar rule to that laid down in paragraph 2 in respect of the legal relationship between a spouse and a third party in respect of that property.